 - All businesses will be liable to charge GST.
 The rate of tax is primarily dependent on the place of supply.

 - Place of supply refers to where the sale, lease or other supply is made.

 - This will largely depend on the province or territory your business is located at.

-- Under the Greenhouse Gas Pollution Pricing Act, fuel charge will apply in certain provinces and territories.
+- Under the Greenhouse Gas Pollution Pricing Act, fuel charges will apply in certain provinces and territories.

-- Generally, for persons who operate business activities in Alberta, Manitoba, Nunavut, Ontario, Saskatchewan or Yukon, you will have to register and be liable for fuel charge.
+- Generally, for persons who operate business activities in Alberta, Manitoba, Nunavut, Ontario, Saskatchewan, or Yukon, you will have to register and be liable for fuel charges.

-- Fuel charge returns is due by the last day of the calendar month following your reporting period.
+- Fuel charge returns are due by the last day of the calendar month following your reporting period.